v9.6.4 · Core Canon + Pilot Localization Pack · Latest public release

 RLS

-Among surviving options, rank by total ripple benefit across all seven union scopes using the 49-cell welfare matrix (7 scopes x 7 dimensions).
+Among surviving options, rank by ripple benefit across the 49-cell matrix: 7 union scopes × 7 welfare dimensions.

 5